I Liga (basketball)

-The I Liga (English: First League) is the second-tier level league of basketball in Poland.
+The I Liga (English: First League), officially known as the Bank Pekao S.A.
+I Liga due to its sponsorship by Bank Pekao, is the second-tier level league of basketball in Poland.
 It is organised by the Polish Basketball Association.
 Teams that win the championship have the option to be promoted to the first-tier level Polish Basketball League (PLK).
 The first I Liga season was held in the 1954–55 season.